 1. Emotion vs Logic: When a customer calls us with a complaint they are emotional.
 They are upset, angry, disappointed, frustrated – or perhaps all of these.
 They are unable, in the moment they call you, to participate in a logical conversation.
 The best way to understand this is to think about your life and someone close to you.
 Think about the last time you had a conversation with this person during which you were both emotional.
 Which one of you was listening? … Exactly!

-3. Apologize: I know I’ll get some push back on this but … apologize near the beginning of the conversation.
-Once the customer has told you their story, told you everything about why they are upset, the first words out of your mouth should be “I’m sorry”.
+3. Apologize: I know I’ll get pushback on this but … apologize near the beginning of the conversation.
+Once the customer has told you their story, told you everything about why they are upset, the first words out of your mouth should be, “I’m sorry.”
 Now I’m not advocating that you take the blame for anything.
-You can say something like “I’m so sorry, we never want any of our customers to feel this way” or “I’m sorry, this is not something we want any of our customers to experience”.
-What’s important is that the customer hear an apology.
-They need to know they are important to you and that you empathize with their situation.
-An apology does all of that and … it calms them down, makes them slightly less defensive, which will improve your ability to communicate with them.
+You can say something like, “I’m so sorry, we never want any of our customers to have this experience,” or “I’m sorry this is happening to you.”
+What’s important is that the customer hears an apology.
+The words “I’m sorry” have incredible power, so use it to calm the customer down, make them less defensive and improve your ability to communicate.

 “I’m so sorry, Laura Bell.
 We don’t want any of our customers to find themselves in this situation.
 Tell me, what are you hoping will happen next?”
 (This question allows the customer to share with you their expectations.
 While you won’t always be able to meet those expectations, you will be able to communicate effectively because of this information.)

 “I’m so sorry.
 Lloyd Hollingsworth.
 We never want any of our customers to feel this way.
 What other details can you give me that will help us find a solution?”